 This is a Planning Study to answer the following questions:

 The Study is underway now.
-There will be another Public Meeting early in 2014 to review findings.
-The study will be complete in April 2014, and findings will be submitted to KCATA Board of Commissioners and Kansas City Council.
+There is a second Public Meeting early in March 2014 to review findings gather more feedback.
+The study will be complete in April 2014, and findings will be submitted to KCATA Board of Commissioners and Kansas City City Council.

 If funding is secured: